babybuddy/babybuddy/docs/user-guide/managing-users.md

 !!! warning "The role is not limited to one child"

     A caregiver has access to every child on the instance, and may edit entries that other users created.
-There is no per-child grant, no expiry on the access, and Baby Buddy does not record which user created an entry, so a caregiver's entries cannot be told apart from anyone else's afterwards.
+There is no per-child grant, and Baby Buddy does not record which user created an entry, so a caregiver's entries cannot be told apart from anyone else's afterwards.

 To withdraw access, clear the **Active** checkbox on the user, or delete the user.
 Subsequent web and API requests are denied, including requests using an